 Exchanges in group on shooting and associated problems such as encountered.
 Synthesis and solutions, presented by Todd Hido.

-On Thursday evening, participants are invited to give their final selection for printing for the exhibition the day after.
+On Friday evening, participants are invited to give their final selection for the sound slideshow the day after.

 Final editing and sequence